ollieread/multitenancy/readme.md

         });
     }

+If you wish to use your own route groups, just make sure you load the following middleware before any authentication related middleware.

+    Ollieread\Multitenancy\Middleware\LoadTenant

 To generate a url for a tenant based route, you can use the following methods:

     Multitenancy::route($name, $paramaters = [], $absolute = false);